starsessions

 ### Rolling sessions

-Sometimes this may not be what you need, so we provide alternate expiration strategy - rolling sessions.
+Sometimes this may not be what you need, so we provide an alternate expiration strategy - rolling sessions.

-To enable rolling strategy set `rolling=True`.
+To enable the rolling strategy set `rolling=True`.

 ```python